 Rather than continuing all the way to Bates Well I turned west and explored road access to Gro Benchmark, the highpoint of the Growler Mountains.
 I followed roads west until I came to the Cabeza Prieta National Wildlife Refuge boundary, where private vehicles were prohibited to continue.
 I had hoped to drive further.
-From this point hiking to the summit of Gro Benchmark and back would have been 15 miles, too remote and far a solo hike for me as well.
+From this point hiking to the summit of Gro Benchmark and back would be 15 miles.

 It was time to return for my climb of Black Mountain.
 I drove back towards our camp and pulled off Bates Well Road below its southwest ridge.
 Black Mountain appeared to be a straightforward climb and I expected the ridge climb and the traverse to the summit to go quickly.

 After a short hike I began climbing the base of the southwest ridge.
 I climbed a slope through a field of Teddy Bear Cholla and passed by a beautiful organ pipe cactus.

 Higher on the ridge I discovered the crest was quite rocky with steep faces, broad ledges, and short gullies.
 But the slopes were stable and I was able to stay near the crest and enjoy the climbing.
 As I climbed I stopped often to take photos.

 Once I reached the top of the southwest ridge I expected an easy walk over to the summit, but discovered, instead, a narrow traverse along a rocky crest.
 Again, I stayed near the crest and enjoyed the scrambling, though it took longer than I had expected to reach the summit.